Resource Definitions

 A single matching rule can include multiple selectors.
 These selectors are based on equality, and their combination functions through a logical AND operation.
 A resource aligns with a matching rule if it meets all of the rule's selectors, leading to the application of the associated template and configuration during deployment.

-environment, whereas it doesn't match a resource in the test
+the foo project's dev environment, whereas it doesn't match a resource in the test environment.

 Rule Precedence